BethanyEJohnson/Solitaire/README.md

 Changes Uploaded on 11/28:

-DeckOfCards (Singelton), you can click on space deck is initially in to flip deck back over when you cycle through it.
+DeckOfCards (Singelton), you can click on space deck is initially in to flip deck back over when you cycle through it, collision is now being detected for cards.

 Task List: